drduh/pwd.sh/README.md

 ./pwd.sh r userName
 ```

-Passwords are stored with a timestamp for revision control.
+Passwords are stored with an epoch timestamp for revision control.
 The most recent version is copied to clipboard on read.
 To list all passwords or read a specific version of a password:

 ```console
 ./pwd.sh l